nuxeo/FunkLoad/doc/sphinx/source/recorder.rst

 ===============================

-You can use ``fl-record`` to record your navigator activity, this requires the TCPWatch_ python proxy see :ref:`installation` for information on how to install TCPWatch_.
+You can use ``fl-record`` to record your navigator activity, this requires the TCPWatch_ python proxy see installation_ for information on how to install TCPWatch_.

 1. Start the recorder::